aditya0929/Vegetable-Image-Classification/README.md

  **Simple_CNN**

 **To begin,** I will leverage the **Simple_CNN** architecture, which is a lightweight convolutional neural network suitable for multi-scale image segmentation tasks.
-With its simplicity, this model can process the image dataset in their respective classes [link](https://www.kaggle.com/datasets/yusufemir/lemon-quality-dataset).
+With its simplicity, this model can process the image dataset in their respective classes [Daatset link](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset).

 **ResNet50V2**